panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 type: post
 ---

 Users enjoy fast and responsive user interfaces (UI).
-A UI response delay of fewer than 100 milliseconds feels instant to the user.
-A delay between 100 and 300 milliseconds is already perceptible.
+A UI response delay of fewer than 100 milliseconds feels instant to the user but a delay between 100 and 300 milliseconds is already perceptible.

 To improve user interface performance, React offers a higher-order component `React.memo()`.
-When `React.memo()` wraps a component, React memoizes the rendered output then skips unnecessary rendering.
+When `React.memo()` wraps a component, React memoizes the rendered output of the wrapped component then skips unnecessary renderings.

 This post describes the situations when `React.memo()` improves the performance, and, not less important, warns when its usage is useless.